maks1302/Celestia-node-analysis/README.md

 	The default URL for Zabbix UI when using Apache web server is http://host/zabbix

 The installation has been compleated!
+The analysys data and graphs will be taken from Zabbix UI dashboard.

-To start using Zabbix UI dashboard, read [the documentation](https://www.zabbix.com/documentation/6.4/manual/quickstart/login)
+To start using Zabbix UI dashboard, follow [the documentation](https://www.zabbix.com/documentation/6.4/manual/quickstart/login)

  ## Analyzing the hardware performance
  ### Notion